WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div>
-  Both *appeared* to have installed correctly. Â But this application requires the Com+ Application to run under a service account. Â Checking the original install:
+  Both *appeared* to have installed correctly.
+But this application requires the Com+ Application to run under a service account.
+Checking the original install:
 </div>

 <div>